 - In the Etsy business model case, the core player is the seller.
 Thus the company needs to be aligned with the success of sellers, as those might be or become small businesses, able to sustain the platform in the long run.

-- At the same time to make the platform attractive to the seller side, the two-sided marketplace has to guarantee a great buyer experience, to enable those buyers to get back time and time again.
-At the same time also items variety is very important as those buyers will be more motivated to get back to the platform.
+- At the same time to make the platform attractive to the seller side, the two-sided marketplace has to guarantee a great buyer experience to enable those buyers to get back time and time again.
+At the same time also, item variety is significant as those buyers will be more motivated to get back to the platform.

 - Indeed, this is the core strength of the Etsy business model, as its culture specifically is about the diversity and uniqueness of items you can find on the platform.

 - In addition, a two-sided marketplace, in general, makes money on both sides of the marketplace.
 In short, the company makes money from fees on the transaction and by selling services to sellers on the platform.

 - In Etsy’s specific case, the 5% transaction fee is charged to the seller, which is, therefore, the primary “customer” of the platform.

 - Habitual buyers also are a key players for Etsy as its business model it’s built around them.
 Not only do they strengthen the sellers’ ecosystem, but those buyers also provide valuable data that enables Etsy to better understand their intents, thus making it easier to match them with the variety of items on the platform.